ProseMirror/prosemirror/README.md

 contentEditable, with support for collaborative editing and custom document schemas.

-The library consists of a number of [modules](https://github.com/prosemirror/).
+The ProseMirror library consists of a number of separate [modules](https://github.com/prosemirror/).
 This repository just serves as a central issue tracker, and holds a script to help easily check out all the core modules for development.